To view the details of an asset

 - Go to Environment > Assets.

 - Next to the asset name whose details you want to review,

 - Select Full Details.

 In the upper left side of the page, you see the name and IP address, along with other fields that describe the particular assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers..
 One of these fields is the Create event if asset stops sending data.
 Use this field to configure a period of time.
 USM Anywhere starts generating events when the asset has not received messages within the configured period of time.
 See Created Events when an Asset Stops Sending Data for more information.

 On the right, you see the status summary for your asset.
-It displays the total number of alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., vulnerabilities, and configuration issuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure..
+It displays the total number of alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., vulnerabilities, and configuration issuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure..
 The circle can display in orange (for alarms and configuration issues), blue for events, and red for vulnerabilities.
 The number inside each circle indicates the number of alarms, events, vulnerabilities, and configuration issues for the asset.
 You can click each circle to explore the information of each one.

 Note: Configuration Issues are only available for AWSSuite of cloud computing services from Amazon that make up an on-demand computing platform. and AzureMicrosoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Sensors.

 Below the status summary, you can see this information:

 See The AlienVault Agent

-- If the asset has an associated credential or not.
-You can assign the credential from here.
+- Credentials.
+If the credential has been associated to the asset, it displays its name.
+You can assign and create the credential from here.
 See Managing Credentials in USM Anywhere for more information.